jackiehjm/stx-docs/doc/source/admintasks/installing-updating-the-docker-registry-certificate.rst

     .. code-block:: none

-       ~(keystone_admin)$ system certificate-install --mode docker_registry <pathTocertificateAndKey>
+       ~(keystone_admin)]$ system certificate-install --mode docker_registry <pathTocertificateAndKey>

     where:

     **<pathTocertificateAndKey>**

-    is the path to the file containing both the Docker registry certificate and private key to install.
+    is the path to the file containing both the Docker registry's Intermediate or Root CA-signed certificate and private key to install.